 “The program aims to deliver professional development approaches that build educator confidence, while also encouraging educators to reflect on and look after their own mental health and wellbeing.”

-Minds Together was developed as part of The Prevention Hub, Australia’s first integrated research initiative into preventing anxiety and depression.
+The online program was developed as part of The Prevention Hub, Australia’s first integrated research initiative into preventing anxiety and depression.

 Approximately 150 Australian family day care educators are needed to participate in the national trial.